 Hey girl heyyyyy!
 I had so much fun shooting this recipe with my girlfriend Brett.
-We caught up, swapped kid stories, and obviously “sampled” these adorable little mousse cups.
+We caught up, swapped kid stories, and obviously “sampled” these adorable Healthy Lemon Turmeric Mousse.
 I mean, it is 10am on a Friday, mousse is better than having mimosas right?
 Wait…is it?

 The smell of lemon reminds me of so many things.
 Spring time, a clean house, sweet and savory dishes, and of course, tangy desserts.